Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - Minimise use of refs
 - Try to find another way as opposed to passing the App's this value to the plugin methods that run after corresponding App methods
 # Possible future features
+- If webkit border image and background images fail, retreat back to a single color background
 - Making clicking and highlighting more responsive
 - If scenarios become too numerous, try storing them online and let the scenario plugin act simply as a download then load interface
 - Compressed saves